luthfina16/Enduring-motherboards-ikhlas-/README.md

 6.unplug CMOS is always need

-7.Attacked byFake CMOS (or CMOS KTS fake(palsu) made b Indonesia) 8.fake CMOS cannot show latin & video a(not subtitle)
+7.Attacked byFake CMOS (or CMOS KTS fake(palsu) made b Indonesia)

+8.fake CMOS cannot show latin & video a(not subtitle), before was played by PC?